grafana/tutorials/content/tutorials/create-alerts-from-flux-queries.md

 **Challenge:** Write a Grafana Alert that will trigger whenever the temperature in tank `A5` crosses the lower threshold of 30 °C or the upper threshold of 60 °C.

 How would we do this?

+2. Add an initial Flux query to your Grafana Alert rule

 Let's begin by opening the Grafana alerting menu and choosing `Alert rules`.
 Then click the `New alert rule` button.
 Give your alert rule a name and then choose `Grafana managed alert`.
 For InfluxDB, you will always create a [Grafana managed rule](https://grafana.com/docs/grafana/latest/alerting/alerting-rules/create-grafana-managed-rule/#add-grafana-managed-rule)

 Below this, still in the `Step 2` section of the Alert rule page, you will see three boxes: A query editor (`A`), and then two sections labelled `B` and `C`.
 You will use these three sections to construct your rule.
 Let's move through them one by one.